 I love the smell of gingerbread.
 They are my favorite Christmas cookie.
 I can't help but eat a ton of the little guys.
 Sometimes I just open up the bag and sniff.
 I know, weird, but there you go.

-First I made my gingerbread dough (I just use the recipe out of the better homes and gardens cookbook) and chilled it.
+First I made my gingerbread dough (find the recipe at the bottom of the post) and chilled it.
 Then I rolled and cut it with a 5 inch gingerbread man cookie cutter.
 Try and find one that has longish arms, as it will make this whole thing easier.